 For instance, salmon is known as an excellent source of the essential fatty acid Omega-3.
 It is also a rare food that is a good source of vitamin D and zinc.
 Naturally, it is also a protein source full of essential amino acids.
 This same concept can be applied to all other whole foods, and it’s fascinating!

 However, some research indicates our food may not have as many nutrients in it today as it did decades ago.
 This may be especially true for foods we grow such as fruit and vegetables, and also applies to fish, beef, and poultry which are fed corn or other unnatural diets.
 Scientific American Magazine published the article Dirt Poor: Have Fruits and Vegetables Become Less Nutritious? which explores this subject.Our food may not have as many nutrients in it today as it did decades ago Click To Tweet

 One solution offered in the Dirt Poor article is to choose foods grown on organic farms.

-This is possibly ideal, but not necessarily in reach for all people, especially those who live in the food desserts of our inner cities.
+This is possibly ideal, but not necessarily in reach for all people, especially those who live in the food deserts of our inner cities.

 Immune Support Supplements

 Another option is to consider appropriate supplements, especially food-based supplements when possible.
 There are dozens of nutrients your body needs to stay healthy.
 The following are especially critical to your immune system and may be worth supplementing in addition to eating whole foods:There are dozens of nutrients your body needs to stay healthy Click To Tweet